Hi All,

 Dear Drishya,

-Being HR Manager, you simply need to pay attention to the contract terms between employer and employee.
-Where terms are clear and transparent, don't hesitate to convince the management that company may be loose the case in court also, which will effect employer company financially and reputation wise also.
+As the HR Manager, you need to pay attention to the contract terms between the employer and the employee.
+Where the terms are clear and transparent, don't hesitate to convince the management that the company may lose the case in court, which will affect the employer financially and reputation-wise.

 Dr. M. K. Ravi